Always Against the Grain

 Authenticity is one's greatest strength.
 Doing the work is hard, but the payoff is worth it.

-NIKE: You’ve recently launched NYCSP [NYC Skate Project] for women, queer, trans and gender-noncomforming people to skate together.
-What does the phrase ‘the future is in the Air’ mean for the community you’re cultivating?
+NIKE: You've recently launched NYCSP [NYC Skate Project] for women, queer, trans and gender-nonconforming people to skate together.
+Tell us more about this community you're cultivating.

 LEO: NYCSP is something I created exactly for us.
 My dream was to empower each person to create something that they relate to, a place where they belong.
 NYCSP has no rules other than to love and respect one another.
 And in that space, we have the freedom to create greatness through vulnerability and self-expression, there is nothing better than that.
 NYCSP will be whatever we create as a community, and the possibilities are endless.
 It's in the air, and it's in our hands.